-The Contractor shall conduct construction operations in a manner that will minimize delays to traffic, and shall meet the following requirements:
+The Contractor shall conduct construction operations in a manner which will minimize delays to traffic, and shall meet the following requirements:

-- 1. If work is being conducted within 200 feet in advance or up to 200 feet beyond an intersection that is controlled by a traffic signal, the Flagger shall direct the flow of traffic in concert with the traffic signal to avoid queuing unless active work prohibits such action.
-The Flagger shall direct traffic to prevent traffic from queuing through an intersection (i.e., blocking an intersection). - 2.
-If work is being conducted within a signalized intersection or series of signalized intersections, the Engineer shall notify the DelDOT TMC no less than 24 hours in advance of the operation.
-If work is being conducted within a signalized intersection, a Traffic Officer may direct traffic against the operation of the traffic signal only until the operation occurring within the intersection is completed.
-When the operation within the intersection is complete, the Engineer shall notify the DelDOT TMC that the intersection is no longer impeded by construction activities. - 3.
-Work in the vicinity of traffic signals shall be scheduled to minimize the time during which the signal is operated without detectors.
-Prior approval of the Engineer shall be required for such work to be scheduled.
-The Contractor shall submit a schedule to the Engineer for approval seven (7) days in advance of the proposed start date of this work.
-The DelDOT Transportation Management Center (TMC) requires 48 hours advance notice of the cutting of a loop detector, and immediate notification once the loop detector has been reinstalled.
-The Contractor shall coordinate with the Engineer sufficiently in advance of loop detector work to ensure that these requirements are met. - 4.
-When a lane adjacent to an open lane is closed to traffic, the temporary traffic control devices shall be set 2' (0.61 m) into the closed lane from the edge of the open lane, unless an uncured patch exists or actual work is being performed closer to the open lane with minimum restriction to traffic. - 5.
-Except for "buffer lanes" on high volume and/or high speed roadways, lanes shall not be closed unless construction activity requiring lane closure is taking place or will take place within one hour.
+- 1. If work is being performed within 200 feet in any direction of an intersection that is controlled by a traffic signal, the flagger(s) shall direct the flow of traffic in concert with the traffic signals in construction areas to avoid queuing, unless active work prohibits such action.
+The flagger shall direct traffic to prevent traffic from queuing through an intersection (i.e., blocking an intersection).
+Only a Traffic Officer may direct traffic against the operation of a traffic signal and only until the operation occurring within the intersection is completed. - 2.
+When a lane adjacent to an open lane is closed to travel, the temporary traffic control devices shall be set 2 feet (0.61 m) into the closed lane from the edge of the open lane, unless an uncured patch exists or actual work is being performed closer to the open lane with minimum restriction to traffic. - 3.
+Except for "buffer lanes" on high volume and/or high speed roadways, lanes shall not be closed unless construction activity requiring lane closure is taking place, or will take place within the next hour.
 Lanes shall be reopened immediately upon completion of the work.
-For moving operations the lane closure shall be shortened as work progresses and as traffic conditions warrant to keep the length of the closure to a minimum.
+Moving operations will require the lane closures be shortened as the work progresses and as traffic conditions warrant to minimize the length of the closure.
 The Contractor shall conduct construction operations in a manner so as to minimize disruption to traffic during peak hours and periods of heavy flow.
-The Department reserves the right to stop the Contractor's operations if, in the opinion of the Engineer, such operations are impeding traffic unnecessarily.
+The Department reserves the right to stop or change the Contractor's operations, if in the opinion of the Engineer, such operations are unnecessary at that time or the operations are unnecessarily impeding traffic.